Chauvet-Pro/AMHAZESTADIUM2XIP/README.md

 # AMHAZE STADIUM 2X IP
 _Last Updated: April 1, 2026_

+A rugged and compact IP-rated hazer built into a self-contained flight case, offering precise DMX and manual control over its variable haze output and blower speed.
+Designed for the demands of touring, stadiums, festivals, and large-scale productions where a reliable, high-output, and weather-resistant atmospheric effect is essential.

+---

 Firmware downloads and release notes for the Chauvet Professional Amhaze Stadium 2X IP.

 ---